CDCgov/cdc-open-viz/packages/CDC-Maps/README.md

 ```

 This will load the map with its default configuration file (located in `/src/json/default.json`) and the editor pane open.
 Once you have configured the map as you wanted, click "Create Configuration Object" and you will get a string of JSON you can use for that map.

+### Things to Avoid

+* **Avoid restricting the width below 675px on fullsize screens.**
+CDC Maps was originally designed to utilize full viewport width and be embedded in an iframe.
+It's responsive but the viewport width of the page must be below a certain size for that to take effect.
+Including the component at smaller widths than 675px can lead to unforseen rendering issues.
+* **Do not use this component where a parent element has `position: relative` set.**
+The tooltips are positioned absolutely relative to the viewport they're in.
+If you're including the component inside an element where `position: relative` is set they will be relative to that container element, causing the tooltips to be offset.

 ## Public Domain
 This repository constitutes a work of the United States Government and is not